learn-static/hist-320/content/1-github.md

 Follow this link to see what a GitHub repository page looks like: <https://github.com/learn-static/foundations-0-github>

-The multi-media essay you produce for this course will be produced in a GitHub repository!
+The multimedia essay you produce for this course will be produced in a GitHub repository!

 Luckily, when you create a repository you don't always need to start from scratch.
+You can also easily copy others' code and add to it.
+This is what we'll be doing for your multimedia essay.

-Follow the instructions below to copy all the files in a repository to your own GitHub account.
+For practice, follow the instructions below to copy all the files in a repository to your own GitHub account.

 1. Make sure you're logged into your account on [GitHub](https://github.com)
 2. Head over to this [foundations-0-github](https://github.com/learn-static/foundations-0-github) repository and locate and click on the green "Use This Template" button (appears on the top right side of the screen above the code area)
 4. This brings you to a "Create a new repository" form.
 Follow these steps:
     1. In the **Repository name** text box, give your repository the name `github-foundations`.
-If you'd like to create your own name for the repository, be sure to use a lowercase name without spaces or odd characters.
+If you'd like to create your own name for the repository instead, be sure to use a lowercase name without spaces or odd characters.
 Dashes (`-`) or underscores (`_`) are okay.
     2. In the **Description** text box, add `A place to learn GitHub basics`.
     3. Select the option for "**Public**" repository.
     4. Leave the "Include all branches" option **Unchecked**!